ashlink11/compiler/README.md

 # Building a Rust compiler with Rust

-## Diary of building incrementally

-#### June 2021: Spec'd out simplest compiler possible, researching how to write ASTs, and working step by step on writing Rust
+_June 2021: Spec'd out simplest compiler possible, researching how to write ASTs, and working step by step on writing Rust_

 ## The spec